aabbas90/aabbas90.github.io/index.md

 On the applied side I have around 5 years of experience in visual computing where I have successfully lead projects for 3D reconstruction, calibration for surgical robots and geophysical image analysis.
 I had the pleasure of being involved in devising product roadmaps, knowledge transfer and in recruitment of new employees.
 I have also published research while working in industry as my own initiatives.

-I am looking for positions in my interest areas from fall 2023.
+I am open for full time industrial positions from early 2024.

 <!-- ## Timeline
 - 2020 - Present: PhD student at [MPII](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning)